 Vivian Linden, LAc.
-MAcOM, AP/NAMA: Licensed Acupuncturist, Herbalist & Integrative Ayurvedic Practitioner
+MAcOM, AP/NAMA: LAc.
+(OR & WA state), Herbalist & Integrative Ayurvedic Practitioner

 Helping people achieve balance naturally is my my passion!
 I’ve spent years studying natural medicine and Western Sciences so I can be of benefit to my clients.

 Life can be busy and stressful: Sometimes we can feel a little lost about how to get back to a place of equilibrium.
 Finding someone who can help us see the big picture and give us a path forward can offer more benefit than trying to figure it all out for ourselves.